msearle5/xygos/docs/guide.rst

 running low, and allow you access to spells that may not normally be available to your class.
 They are also very useful for dealing with monsters that

-Rangers have a bow
+Marksmen have a gun
 ```````````````````

 Really a subset of the previous point, but it happens so often...
-Don't try to
+Don't try
-play a ranger like a warrior -- rely on the bow!
-Similarly for mages, don't do
+to play a markman like a warrior -- rely on the gun!
+Similarly for
-a Gandalf.
-He may be able to draw a sword and rush headlong in to a pack or
-orcs, but mages in Angband are considerably more fragile.
-Priests are better
-equipped to engage in melee combat - with their healing abilities compensating
-for their somewhat fragile nature.
+engineers, you are considerably more fragile than melee types and should
+make use of devices and your techniques.

 Stockpile!
 ``````````

 Players may not be inclined to carry multiples of an item, or do so in a limited quantity, perhaps due to weight encumbrance concerns.
-Don't be afraid to carry a LOT of an item, particularly the basics -- food, light, projectiles, cure potions, "run away" scrolls, etc. Don't be afraid to MAX OUT important items!
-Some monsters will steal or destroy your items, so it's worth carrying additional quantities of key items - such as Scrolls of Recall or important spell/prayer books.
-This becomes very important when you reach dungeon levels in which monsters develop fire and acid-based attacks.
-Mages and priests tend to start out with low strength, and so are very limited in how much stuff they can carry, so consider carrying additional copies of the spellbooks that you know you can't afford to lose during a fight.
+Don't be afraid to carry a LOT of an item, particularly the basics -- food, light, ammunition, curing pills, "run away" cards, etc. Pills and cards in particular weigh essentially nothing, so the slot is the only concern.
+Don't be afraid to MAX OUT important items!
+Some monsters will steal or destroy your items, so it's worth carrying additional quantities of key items - such as recall cards.
+This becomes very important when you reach levels in which monsters develop fire and acid-based attacks.
+Characters starting with low strength though are very limited in how much stuff they can carry, so you must which items are ones that you know you can't afford to lose during a fight.

 An item you don't use is useless
 ````````````````````````````````

-Common fallacy: you find an incredibly powerful Device of Mighty BOOM!
+Common fallacy: you find an incredibly powerful device of Mighty BOOM!
 (3
-charges), or a single Potion of become Chuck Norris, and then you keep
+charges), or a single pill of become Chuck Norris, and then you keep
 carrying it around and never actually use it.
 It could be a life insurance,
 but you might still reconsider your strategy: maybe you've become too careful
-lately (Angband rewards deliberate risk-taking, after all).
+lately (Xygos rewards deliberate risk-taking, after all).

 Identifying your items
 ``````````````````````